-In order to recover $(\F,\Phi)$, one has to impose gluing conditions on the local data.
-Rather than trying to work this out for a general toric DM stack, we consider the specific example of the stacky weighted projective plane $\PP := \PP(a,b,c)$ for \emph{any} positive integers $a,b,c$.
 In the case of smooth toric varieties, the gluing proceeds by intersecting any two open affine invariant subsets $U_\sigma$, $U_\tau$ and matching the local data.
 This involves pulling back the local data along \emph{open immersions}.
 This times, we have to ``intersect'' any two open substacks $\mathfrak{U}_\sigma \cong [\C^d/N(\sigma)]$, $\mathfrak{U}_\tau \cong [\C^d/N(\tau)]$ and pull-back the local data to the stack theoretic intersection.
 At the level of groupoids, this turns out to correspond to pulling back the local data along certain \emph{\'etale morphisms}.
-Working this out for $\PP$, we get an explicit description of toric sheaves on stacky weighted projective planes.
-This can be used to study toric vector bundles and toric torsion free sheaves on $\PP$ and describe their moduli.
+In this way, we obtain an explicit description of toric sheaves on $\PP(a,b,c)$.
+This can be used to study toric locally free and toric torsion free sheaves on $\PP(a,b,c)$ and describe their moduli.